mcp1997/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  It is used by the variables dansRoll and zoesRoll to access the function personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  dansRoll will always return "Dan rolled a..." but since the function is running each time dansRoll is called, a different number will be returned.

 c.
 What is the lexical scope of `newRoll`?
+  It's scope is only within the function personalDice.

 ### Task 3 - Stretch Goals